initialcapacity/freshcloud/APPLICATIONS.md

 source .env_app.sh
 ```

 Run each command to deploy your application.
-Adding the `-e` flag will execute the command.
+Adding the `--execute` flag will execute the command below.

 ```bash
 freshctl clusters gcp create